fibo/cayley-dickson/README.md

 var O = iterateCayleyDickson(real, 3)
 ```

-Fourth iteration gives Sedenions, that are out of my scope sincerely.
-They are not a division ring, there are elements that divide zero :@
+Fourth iteration gives [Sedenion numbers](https://en.wikipedia.org/wiki/Sedenion), that are out of my scope sincerely.
+They are not a division ring, there are elements that divide zero 😱.

 ```
 // Sedenion numbers.